damienbod/AzureFunctionsSecurity/README.md

 # History

-2021-03-07  Update packages and using DefaultAzureCredential for Azure Key vault access
+2021-03-07  Update packages and using DefaultAzureCredential for Azure Key vault access,  Microsoft.Identity.Web to 1.7.0

 2020-10-25 Updated Microsoft.Identity.Web to 1.2.0, Updated Nuget packages